 Bangalore.
 Bengaluru.
 The once literally and figuratively cool Garden City/City of Lakes/pensioner’s paradise has become an unlivable horror today, degraded into a frenzy mass of concrete, vehicles, dust, heat and garbage.
 This story that has been said, told and chronicled a million times and more, of dust, pollution, congestion, garbage, soaring living costs, toxic lakes, water shortage, health problems of its populace and etcetera.
 And at the bottom of most of these problems lie the insistence of its population on using personal, four-wheeled motorized means of transportation for their daily commuting needs, clogging up the notoriously narrow pathways of their erstwhile colonial city, laid when the primary means of personal transportation was a living creature of four legs, and not a metal contraption of four wheels.
 This insistence has created a situation where the number of vehicles far outnumber the amount of road they can run on, creating what is called “traffic congestion”.
 Today it takes an average of one hour or more to travel 10 kilometers, or even more if you dare to tread anywhere near those hallowed locations servicing Bangalore’s world famous bit-and-byte development initiatives.
 The resulting outrages are mainly manifested through innumerable angry tweets, Facebook and blog posts and articles, mostly by the legendary freshly liberated corporate yuppie Indian complaining about “traffic”, but never about the traffic that he/she themselves create, the elephant in their own cubicles.

 Today, everyone in the world except this class, who consider the motorized four-wheeled metal contraption mankind’s greatest invention and the epitome of all kinds of personal greatness, who propose wider roads, new roads, flyovers, underpasses and more of such asphaltic miracles as solutions for traffic problems which only seem to be more aimed towards satiating their car driving cravings rather than solving traffic problems, have realized that we cannot build our way out of traffic jams.
 More roads will lead only to more cars in an endless cycle of more traffic, more congestion, pollution, wastage of everything from time, money, health and such.
 Six months after you widen a road you will face double traffic on it.
 Build a flyover, and you will get traffic jams on and below it.
 So how do we solve this traffic problem?
 Public transport?
 Yes.
 Public Transport the Indian way?
 No. When one says “Public Transport”, most people in India today will think Metro trains, which are seen as some kind of magic wand that will solve traffic problems in one stroke.
-This is also exactly what people in Bangalore wish to believe, that all traffic will magically disappear from Bangalore roads the day the Bangalore Metro is completed.
+This is also exactly what people in Bangalore wish to believe, that all traffic will magically disappear from its roads the day the Bangalore Metro network is completed.
 In fact, most people in Bangalore wait for the Metro to be completed not because they can use it to travel, but because they think it will reduce traffic on roads so that they can drive more easily.
 Nope.
 Sorry to bake your noodle, but if you are expecting the Metro to magically solve Bangalore’s traffic problems, that ain’t gonna happen.
 Why?

 (If you are reading this on a mobile device, it is recommended that you Bookmark or Pocket this page and later read it on a PC/Laptop to enjoy the full experience of the large images and maps.
 Thanks! :))

-This is what the Bangalore Metro is proposed to look when it is completed by God knows when.
+This is what the Bangalore Metro network is proposed to look when it is completed by God knows when.

 This puny system of 4 and a half lines won’t put a dent in Bangalore’s traffic even the size of an average dent on an average Bangalore car.
 What it might do is take away some of BMTC’s earnings and nothing more.
-Though the proposed Bangalore “Namma” Metro when completed (whenever that happens) might run filled to capacity, there will certainly be no reduction in the number private vehicles on Bangalore Roads.
+Though the proposed Bangalore “Namma” Metro network when completed (whenever that happens) might run filled to capacity, there will certainly be no reduction in the number private vehicles on Bangalore Roads.
 This is because the Metro as designed here is too unconnected, too linear and has a catchment area which is not even one percent of all of Bangalore’s population as you can see from all the yawning gaps between lines in the Google Map above.
 75 km of line for a city of a crore people?
-Riders of the Metro will be mainly people who now take BMTC buses, autorickshaws and taxis and also of course, transit passengers to/from the three major railway stations.
+Riders of the Bangalore Metro will be mainly people who now take BMTC buses, autorickshaws and taxis and also of course, transit passengers to/from the three major railway stations.
 The average private car driving guy who wants “other” traffic off the roads so that he can drive in peace will not take it, and it does not make any sense to him because it will be too much of a hassle.
 Surely, there will be private car owners those who really do not want to drive their own cars, but they will still have to drive the Metro stations which will then soon run out of parking space.
-Even on the Mysore Road-Majestic-KR Puram-Whitefield stretch if ten thousand people ditch their cars, they will only be replaced by vehicles from other areas which the Metro doesn’t serve.
+Even on the Mysore Road-Majestic-KR Puram-Whitefield stretch if ten thousand people ditch their cars, they will only be replaced by vehicles from other areas which the Bangalore Metro network doesn’t serve.

 Unless every single area in Bangalore is connected by Metro rail lines, there won’t be any reduction in any traffic here.
 What the city needs is not this “for the sake of it” Indian way of trying to fix things, but solutions of real international stature: a complete, comprehensive, intricate, integrated public transportation system that will have Metro railway tracks crisscrossing the city, reaching every single nook and corner, catering to layouts, commercial and residential areas, to business districts and tech parks, to apartment and villa clusters, to every single railway station and bus station, to outlying areas and ring roads, to everywhere, fed by a network of feeder buses and supported by a strong Suburban Railway system and feeder buses for last mile connectivity, the network like a self-sustaining web connecting itself and feeding itself, moving people from any area to another, giving riders millions of travel options via interchange stations.
 This network should also be so dense, a station never more than a couple of kilometers away, that taking the Metro should be second nature to Bangaloreans, just like taking the car is now.
 This network should be so intricate that even the “I hope other people take the Metro so I can drive freely” guy will be tempted to leave his car at home, as it will really make no sense to drive anymore.
 Sounds good?
 So how will such a system look like?